A Great Headshot is Essential

 What you wear is only one essential component of your appearance and only one element of the complete headshot.
 You need to look your best when it comes to the appearance of your hairstyle.
 Are the cut and style right for your image?
 Is your hairstyle aligned with the brand image you have planned for the shot?
 Your skin tone, too dry, a bit oily?
 Guys should pick the right shave level that meets the image target.
 For the most part, a clean shave is a way to go.

 Finally, we address the dress requirements.
 The brand image planning, the essential focus, and your overall appearance are the key factors, but there are some important notes on the clothing.
 The headshot does not cover your full outfit, but again every detail is important in getting the right headshot.
 Avoid white clothing, since this will conflict with the background.
 Consider v neck shirts and guys should consider a neck-tie if image appropriate.
 The idea is to emphasize and bring focus to your face.
 Using layered clothing can help develop an image.
 Experiment with shirt and sweater combinations that work best for you.

 Avoid crazy patterns and colors that may distract from your face shot and muddle the brand you are going for.
 Keep the clothing approach as simple as possible, you are the focus, not the clothing.

 An actor headshot is key to acting work.
 Take the time to plan and get it right.
 A great headshot that will help get you noticed, requires focused attention to detail.
 It is a must to stand out from the crowd, but you must always demonstrate you are a real professional.
-This means select the right pose, apply good grooming techniques and simple clothing to your highlight best features.
+This means selecting the right pose, applying good grooming techniques, and simple clothing to highlight the best features.